jachermocilla/extra-course-materials/cmsc125/lab-handouts/scheduling/handout.md

 ## Process Scheduling (aka CPU Scheduling)

 A process usually spends its run time in either executing instructions (CPU burst) or waiting for I/O completion (I/O burst).
 Assuming we have a single CPU, when waiting for I/O, the CPU is idle, doing nothing.
 In multiprogramming and time-sharing systems, several processes are allowed to run to maximize CPU utilization.
 When a process is waiting for I/O completion, another process is allowed to execute, keeping the CPU busy.
-Since CPU is one of the primary computer resources, scheduling of this kind is an important function to the operating system.
+Since CPU is one of the primary computing hardware resources (memory being the other), scheduling of this kind is an important function of the operating system.

 Selecting the process to execute is the task of the process scheduler module of an operating system.
 The process scheduler has access to the set of processes that are in the READY state.
 This set is often referred to as the ready queue.
 Processes in the ready queue are often referred to as blocked processes.
 Given the important role of the process scheduler, it is frequently invoked, and thus, hooked to the timer interrupt.
 The dispatcher is another process scheduling component which gives control of the CPU to the process selected by the scheduler.